Nevada voter registration guide

 - Download and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Enter your Nevada driver’s license number or Nevada ID card number.
-If you do have either of these numbers, enter the last 4 digits of your Social Security Number.
-If you do have any of these numbers, write NONE in this space.
+If you do not have either of these numbers, enter the last 4 digits of your Social Security Number.
+If you don't have any of these numbers, write NONE in this space.

 - Box 8 - Race or Ethnic Group: Leave blank.